Chuck Brown: Artistry and legacy

 Brown played a blonde Gibson ES-335.

 Brown is called the "Godfather of Go-Go" and was considered a local legend in Washington, D.C.
 Darryl Brooks, a local promoter who worked with Chuck Brown during his career, stated, "He was a symbol of D.C. manhood, back in the day, because of the authority that he spoke with.
 He just spoke from a perspective that black men could understand."
 Andre Johnson, the leader of the go-go band Rare Essence, said that Chuck Brown "influenced generations of people—not just one—a few generations of musicians around here."
 Vincent C. Gray, the mayor of Washington, D.C., said Brown was "go-go's creator and, arguably, its most legendary artist".

-He influenced other go-go bands such as Trouble Funk, Experience Unlimited(EU), Rare Essence, Hot Cold Sweat, Junk Yard Band, AM/FM, Slug-Go, Redds & the Boys, Anwan Glover, the Backyard Band, and Little Benny and the Masters.
+He influenced other go-go bands such as Trouble Funk, Experience Unlimited (EU), Rare Essence, Hot Cold Sweat, Junk Yard Band, AM/FM, Slug-Go, Redds & the Boys, Anwan Glover, the Backyard Band, and Little Benny and the Masters.

 Awards and honors

 Brown was a recipient of a 2005 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States' highest honor in the folk and traditional arts.

 In 2009, the 1900 block of 7th Street NW, in Northwest Washington, D.C., between Florida Avenue and T Street, was renamed Chuck Brown Way in his honor.

 On September 4, 2011, Brown was honored by the National Symphony Orchestra, as the NSO paid tribute to Legends of Washington Music Labor Day concert - honoring Brown's music, as well as Duke Ellington and John Philip Sousa - with a free concert on the West Lawn of the Capitol.
 Brown and his band capped off the evening with a performance.

 In 2014, the Chuck Brown Memorial Park in Langdon neighborhood, Washington, D.C., was built to honor Brown.
 It features a memorial wall honoring his life and achievements, as well as a sculpture called "Wind Me Up, Chuck", signifying the "call and response" associated with go-go music.

+In 2025, Republican members of the House of Representatives rejected a bill introduced by Representative Eleanor Holmes Norton to name a post office in D.C. after Brown.
+They cited his murder conviction as why his name should not be used.